 The audio, too, is round and full bodied, flowing through the two 8-watt speakers.
 Clear, well balanced and richly tonal, with an even bass backing the top notes, you can’t go too far wrong with a sound performance like the TCL’s.

 Roku, voice control and a decent remote and there it is – your very own visual adventure, jump on board!

 What Needs Improving

-We have to be honest and say that, occasionally, the off angle viewing wasn’t quite right.
+We have to be honest and say that, occasionally, at the widest angle viewing, the blacks lost a little depth .
 It didn’t detract from the viewing pleasure, but it is something to be aware of.

 This TCL shatters our expectations of what we should pay for a quality 4K TV.
 Ultra impressive visuals and audio, smart features, and more bang for your buck than the market leader, in our opinion, anyway.

 As part of TCL’s 4 Series, it’s a slightly chunkier set than the 6 series, but it remains a stylishly sleek, well built model.
 Equipped with multiple ports, including HDMI, USB, Ethernet and so on, an impressive 120Hz refresh rate, and access to streaming services via Roku means that this competitively priced smart enabled TV is well worth a closer look.

 What We Like